darkreader/darkreader/CONTRIBUTING.md

 Install development dependencies by running `npm install` in the project root folder.
 Then execute `npm run debug`.

-## Adding new documentation pages

-To add new documentation pages to the repository, please use and follow the provided **[TEMPLATE.md](https://github.com/Nguynath/darkreader/blob/DocImprovement/TEMPLATE.md) page**.

 #### Chrome and Edge
 - Open the `chrome://extensions` page.
 - Disable the official Dark Reader version.